 5) Take it easy the week before.
 So many students go into the test a bundle of nerves.
 This is definitely a hindrance to making a great score.
 If your student follows my suggestions and begins preparation a year in advance, when it comes time for the test it will all be second nature.
 There won’t be any giants of fear or anxiety to face.
 The student will know exactly what to expect and be confident that they have put in the preparation and time to score well.

-And… just as a side note… if your student is wanting to receive financial aid for college… don’t wait till the last minute!
-There are lots of great programs available, but you have to get your information in almost a year in advance.
+And… just as a side note… if your student is wanting to receive financial aid for college… don’t wait until the last minute!
+There are lots of great programs available, but it’s important to get your information in almost a year in advance.
 The SAT/ACT score is pivotal for homeschoolers seeking acceptance into college.
-Isn’t it great that colleges are recognizing just how great homeschoolers are, and many are actively recruiting homeschoolers?
+Isn’t it great that colleges are recognizing just how awesome homeschoolers are, and many are actively recruiting homeschoolers?